A diagram showing four mobile phone screens and one tablet with content.

 — Frank Chimero, Designer

-Good design on mobile isn't a luxury—it's a necessity.
-As mobile usage continues to climb, your design must meet the needs and expectations of mobile users as it will impact your product’s success.
+Good design on mobile isn't a luxury—it's a necessity, for sure.
+As mobile usage continues to climb, your design has got to meet the needs and expectations of mobile users as it'll impact your product’s success.

-If you want to know more about mobile UX design, here are the top five things you must learn.
+If you want to know more about mobile UX design, here are the top five things you’ve got to learn.

 1. Understand Mobile User Experience in Detail

-Mobile UX shapes how we interact with the digital world through smartphones and tablets.
+Mobile UX is what shapes how we interact with the digital world through smartphones and tablets.
 It's the bridge between technology and human behavior.
 Through mobile UX, we make our interactions as intuitive and satisfying as possible.
-In this section, we’ll discuss the fundamentals of Mobile UX.
+So, in this section, we’ll discuss the fundamentals of mobile UX.

 Optimize Design for Smartphones and Tablets

-Before you optimize design for smartphones and tablets, you must understand the difference between smartphones and tablets.
-You have to balance their unique uses if you design for both devices.
-Smartphones need designs that suit quick, on-the-go access, while tablets allow for more considered and immersive experiences.
-Effective designs meet these distinct needs and provide a good understanding of any device.
+Before you optimize design for smartphones and tablets, you’ve got to understand the difference between smartphones and tablets.
+You have to balance their unique uses if you’re going to design for both devices.
+Smartphones need designs that suit quick, on-the-go access; meanwhile, tablets allow for more considered and immersive experiences.
+Effective designs meet these distinct needs and provide a good, solid understanding of any device.

 © Interaction Design Foundation, CC BY-SA 4.0

 • Smartphones have smaller screens.
-You must pay close attention to every detail.
-Users often access smartphones while they move.
-This requires quick, precise information delivery.
-Keep the navigation simple.
-It helps users find what they need fast.
+You’ve got to pay close attention to every detail.
+Users often access smartphones while they’re moving.
+It’s something that calls for quick, precise information delivery.
+Keep the navigation simple—it helps users find what they need, fast.

 • Tablets provide more screen space.
-This allows for a more detailed design.
-Users typically use tablets at home or in the office.
+This allows for a more detailed design, and users typically use tablets at home or in the office.
 Tablet designs can include more complex elements and be closer to a desktop experience.

 In this video, Frank Spillers, CEO at Experience Dynamics, explains the key differences between smartphones and tablets.